 Voice Aerobics and the SpeechVive Device

-SpeechVive is a small, portable device designed to improve speech and voice production in persons with Parkinson’s.
-The device is worn behind the ear like a hearing aid, and when the person speaks, background noise plays in their ear, acting upon a reflex, which causes them to speak louder.
-Because the device does not require “training,” it can be successfully used by persons with mild cognitive impairment, including reduced memory.
-Patients, who have completed other forms of speech and voice treatment, including the LSVT®, may still be candidates for a trial.
+SpeechVive is a small, portable device designed to improve speech and voice production in individuals with Parkinson’s disease.
+The programmable device is worn behind the ear similar to a hearing aid.
+When the user speaks, background noise plays in their ear, acting upon a reflex, which causes them to speak louder.
+Because the device does not require training, it can be successfully used by persons with mild cognitive impairment or reduced memory.
+Patients, who have completed other forms of speech and voice treatment, including the LSVT® or Speak OUT! are still candidates for a trial.

 The SpeechVive device works by detecting when a patient speaks, and at that time, the device plays a background noise in one of the patient’s ears, which is an autonomous cue to elicit louder speech, through the Lombard Effect.
 The Lombard Effect is a well known phenomenon where speakers naturally speak louder under conditions of background noise.
 When the patient is not speaking, SpeechVive™ does not deliver babble noise to the ear.

-Clinical trials at Purdue University indicate hypophonic patients respond to the Lombard Effect with improved speech clarity and increased vocal loudness, creating an opportunity for a new hypophonia treatment course.
-This treatment differs from existing treatment plans in that it takes place during daily living activities, outside of what could be considered “traditional” delivery paradigms.
-In the treatment program proposed, hypophonic individuals wear the device in natural communication contexts, achieving a louder, clearer, and more intelligible voice.
+Clinical trials at Purdue University indicate hypophonic patients respond to the Lombard Effect with improved speech clarity and increased vocal loudness, creating an opportunity for a new treatment option for patients with PD.
+This treatment differs from existing speech therapy approaches in that it takes place during daily living activities, outside of what could be considered “traditional” delivery paradigms.
 The device allows patients to obtain treatment effects through everyday occurrences, without needing to remember to self-cue, which may be an advantage for patients with concomitant memory problems.
 Desensitization to the device masking cue has not been observed.
-Additionally, SpeechVive collects data about device usage to assist in supporting the achievement of therapeutic goals.

 Are you a Veteran?